 I have an old post about our kids’ favorite toys.
-Most of those are still on the favorite toys list around here.
+4 toddlers later, most of those are still on the favorite toys list.
 But I realized my kids also spend a fair amount of time playing with non-toys.

-These are cheap homemade activities for babies and toddlers that you could put together with junk you probably have around your house.
+These are free, easy, DIY activities for babies and toddlers that you could put together with junk you probably have around your house.

 I keep a lot of these activities stored in ziplocks in a medium sized bin that is HIDDEN, so that when I pull one out, it’s special and fun.